mathvdd/Raspmaton/README.md

 See if the process is active after startup:

 `ps aux | grep fan`

-## Raspmaton and generate website script

-The main script to control the photobooth and generate the website is **raspmaton.py**

-The website uses a lazysizes (https://github.com/aFarkas/lazysizes) to lazyload the pictures. lazysizes.min.js should be put in the **~/www** directory.
-It can be done with:

-`curl -o ~/www/lazysizes.min.js http://afarkas.github.io/lazysizes/lazysizes.min.js`

-Add the following line to */etc/rc.local* just before *exit 0* for launching raspmaton.py at boot:

-> sudo -u USERNAME python /home/USERNAME/Raspmaton/raspmaton.py &

-### ftp credentials

-The ftp credentials need to be stored the 'ftp_credentials' file in the following format: domain:FTP_DOMAIN username:FTP_USERNAME password:FTP_PASSWORD

 # Local version with wifi hotspot (may not be working with the most recent version, see the repository before 23/07/2022)